 12. How does the International Food Information Council Foundation work with experts?

 One of our greatest strengths is our deep and extensive network of more than 400+ credentialed experts in food safety, health, and nutrition.
 Many of these experts are based at universities and all are accomplished in their fields.
 We rely on these experts to review the accuracy and context of our educational materials, help us understand emerging issues, participate in webcasts, and speak at conferences around the world.

 In addition, when reporters contact us seeking information, we often refer them to relevant experts who can help inform the public at large.
 We have no control over whether or not experts respond to the reporters who reach out to them.
 Similarly, we do not approve their remarks or have control over what these experts say.
 We never ask experts to speak in support of any company, product, brand or industry.
 We do not pay experts for media interviews.

 13. Does the International Food Information Council Foundation speak for the food, beverage or agricultural industries?

 No. In accordance with our Guiding Principles, we do not speak for any industry, company or product.
 We do not endorse products or accept advertising.
-Our work is based on the totality of the science, and we produce educational materials that reflect the state of the science.
+Our work is based on scientific consensus, and we produce educational materials that reflect the current and evolving state of the science.

 14. Does the International Food Information Council Foundation engage in political activities?